The go-ipfs config file is a JSON document located at $IPFS_PATH/config. It

 scoring to periodically close connections to free up resources.
 When a node

-using the basic connection manager reaches HighWater
+using the basic connection manager reaches HighWater idle connections, it will

-close the least useful ones until it reaches LowWater
+close the least useful ones until it reaches LowWater idle connections.

 The connection manager considers a connection idle if: